codetech/codetechcomputerclub/README.md

 The website has dependencies that need to be installed with [Composer](https://getcomposer.org/).

+### Note on PHP:

+You should open php.ini, Ctrl+F for `display_errors`, and set it to `True`.
+This way PHP will actually throw errors, which will make the installation process easier in case anything goes wrong.

 ### Linux / Mac:

 1. Have git and php installed.